classgraph/classgraph/README.md

 FastClasspathScanner
 ====================

 FastClasspathScanner is an uber-fast, ultra-lightweight classpath scanner for Java, Scala and other JVM languages.

-See the [Downloading](#downloading) section for how to get the binary jar via Maven or direct download, or clone [the main git repo](https://github.com/lukehutch/fast-classpath-scanner) for source.
+See the [Downloading](#downloading) section for how to obtain FastClasspathScanner.

-I would love to hear how you are using this -- tweet to [@LH](http://twitter.com/LH) and let me know!

 **What is classpath scanning?** Classpath scanning involves scanning directories and jar/zip files on the classpath to find files (especially classfiles) that meet certain criteria.
 In many ways, classpath scanning offers the *inverse of the Java reflection API:*